IcodeG00D/Course-Recommendation-Web-App/README.md

 ## 3. Usage Guide

+USER--> SUBJECT-->COURSE-->ENROLL-->UPDATE PROGRESS-->RECOMMEND FEED-->ENROLL NEW COURSE-->MY COURSES-->UPDATE PROGRESS/DELETE COURSE--->DATA IN DB
+* User Registration / Identification
+→ User is identified (via /store_user) by name when they enter the platform.

+* Browse Subjects
+→ Available subjects are fetched (/subjects) to let the user explore interest areas.

+* Select & View Courses by Subject
+→ User selects a subject to view top courses (/top-courses/<subject>).

+* Enroll in a Course
+→ User enrolls in a course (/enroll_course) — data is stored in enrollments.

+* Update Course Progress
+→ As the user makes progress, updates are sent via /update_progress.

+* Receive Personalized Recommendations
+→ Recommendations adapt in real-time via /recommend based on the progress and interest (generate_recommendations() logic).

+* Enroll in New Recommended Course
+→ User selects another course from the feed and enrolls again.

+* My Courses View
+→ User can view all enrolled courses and current progress (/merged-enrollments/<user> or /enrollments/<user>).

+* Update Progress or Unenroll
+→ User can: Continue progress and send updates (/update_progress) Or unenroll from a course (/unenroll_course)

+Data Stored in PostgreSQL
+→ All user activity is tracked in users and enrollments tables for personalized learning paths and future recommendations.
 * Use the frontend React app to register, select courses, and track progress.
 * The backend API handles recommendations based on course completion percentages and user input.
 * Example backend endpoints include: